 Our most recent Antique Fan Show and Swap Meet was a blast.
 We had over 100 collectors here from over 15 different states.
 Literally hundreds of antique and vintage fans were on display and on the sales tables.
-The next annual Antique Fan Show and Swap Meet will be held at our fan shop here in Aiken, South Carolina on Thursday, Friday and Saturday April 14th, 15th, and 16th, 2016.
+The next annual Antique Fan Show and Swap Meet will be held at our fan shop here in Aiken, South Carolina postponed until further notice due to Covid concerns.
 Anyone with an interest in antique and vintage fans, heaters, and other old stuff is encouraged to attend.
 Hundreds of old fans, heaters, toasters, candy scales, coffee grinders, telephones, cash registers, gum ball machines, and other electrical and mechanical gadgetry will be on display, many of them will be for sale or trade.
 Not only items from our own collection, but many other collectors from all over the USA will be here with items from their collections as well.
 If you missed it last time, be sure to mark your calendar for this upcoming event.
 Free admission.
 Lot's to see and learn.
 A nearby hotel gives us a block of rooms for attendees at a special discounted rate for this event.
 We also have a limited number of RV sites available on the premises with electric and water hookups and shower house.
 Contact us for specifics and details before traveling long distances....

 Important Information....Please read before emailing me